alphagov/government-service-design-manual/User research/remoteonetoonetesting.md

-#Remote 1:1 testing (qualitative)
+#Same day user testing (online qualitative)

-Your section will begin with a short, two-line summary of what you're showing people.
+This guidance talks about how same day user testing can be used to provide user research that can feed into product and service design.

-##Guidance/Tool
+##Guidance

-Like standard remote usability testing, remote 1:1 user testing also takes place outside the lab with users participating in their own home, using their own computers, and with no third party moderator present.
+Like standard remote usability testing, same day user testing also takes place outside the lab with users participating in their own home, using their own computers, and with no third party moderator present.

 Where standard remote usability testing focuses on large numbers, and providing statistically significant findings, this type of testing enables you to get rich, qualitative data from respondents that would normally only be possible by observing users in person.